Direct-quadrature-zero transformation: Combination of tensors

 Notice that when multiplied through, the bottom row of the KC matrix is 1/, not 1/3.
 (Edith Clarke did use 1/3 for the power-variant case.)
 The Z component is not exactly the average of the A, B, and C components.
 If only the bottom row elements were changed to be 1/3, then the sphere would be squashed along the Z axis.
 This means that the Z component would not have the same scaling as the X and Y components.

 As things are written above, the norm of the Clarke transformation matrix is still 1, which means that it only rotates an ABC vector but does not scale it.
-The same cannot be said for Clarke's original transform.
+The same cannot be said for Clarke's original transformation.